unalman/unalman/README.md

 Feel free to explore my repositories to see the projects I've been working on and the progress I've made.

 ## 🧠 My Expertise
-- C# & .NET (ASP.NET Core, Entity Framework) .
+- C# & .NET (ASP.NET Core, Entity Framework).
-- Web Development (Javascript, JQuery).
+- Web Development (JavaScript, TypeScript, Vue).
 - Database (MongoDB, PostgreSQL).
 ## 📂 Featured Projects
 | Project | Description |